 Graduates of the certificate program may find employment as production workers, inspectors, testers, samplers and weighers, electro-mechanical technicians or maintenance technicians.
 Degreed graduates may find employment as instrumentation, robotics, electro-mechanical, process, industrial maintenance, field automation, supply chain or automation engineer technicians and also have opportunities to pursue supervisory positions.

 Mechatronics Technology, A.S.
 (722.3)

-The Mechatronics Technology program provides skills and knowledge in five major areas: computer programming, electrical systems, mechanical systems, robotics and additive manufacturing (3D printing).
+The Mechatronics Technology degree provides skills and knowledge in five major areas: computer programming, electrical systems, mechanical systems, robotics and additive manufacturing (3D printing).
 Mechatronics technicians assist the design, development and engineering staff and work closely with others to install, maintain, modify and repair mechatronic systems, equipment and component parts.
 Students can pursue specializations through restricted electives.

 Mechatronics Technology, Certificate (723.2)

-The Mechatronics Technology Program provides skills and knowledge in four major areas: mechanical engineering, electrical engineering/electronic engineering and control systems.
+The Mechatronics Technology certificate provides skills and knowledge in four major areas: mechanical engineering, electrical engineering/electronic engineering and control systems.
 Students who pursue this certificate will benefit from a technical core set of courses that combine industry-recognized certification and quality college education.

 Nanofabrication Technology, Certificate (709)